mathieudutour/kayero/test/index.md

 Code samples are written (and run) as functions, and the function's returned value is displayed to the user in the box below the code.
 What if we want to share information between code samples, though?

-In Kajero, the keyword **this** refers to the global context, which is passed around between samples.
+In Kayero, the keyword **this** refers to the global context, which is passed around between samples.
 We can assign something onto the context, and then access it in another sample.

 ```javascript; runnable
 this.number = 100;